wimrijnders/CmdParameter/Docs/NOTES.md

 ## Release Notes

 ```
+20201102  v0.2.6
+    - Fix on parameter parsing; match should be exact when parameter
+      takes no values.

 20200904  v0.2.5
     - Added proper Exception class, for proper display of message
       when they get thrown.